DorukCem/PrimerCode/questions/Kind Sentences/question.md

 # Polite sentences

 Sentences are polite if they have the word please in them.

+## Input
-Your function takes a single input sentence, which is a string.
+Your function takes a single input
+- `sentence`: a string.

-Return True if the sentence contains the word "please", regardless of casing.
+Return True if the `sentence` contains the word `"please"`, regardless of casing.
 Otherwise, return False.

-For example
+## Example
 ```py
 assert(is_polite("Please help me") == True)
 ```